chalk-it-up/slate/source/includes/images/2_get.md

 ## Get an Image
-This endpoint can be used to get an image.
+This endpoint can be used to get an image using the unique image id.

-**Note**
-There could be two variants to this.
-The first is to simply retrieve the image data using the image id.

-The second could be to use the entity_id, and the image_type.

 ```shell
 http GET example.com/api/images/:id